ivoras/daisy/README.md

-# Daisy - a private blockchain where blocks are SQLite databases
+# Daisy - a proof of authority blockchain where blocks are SQLite databases

 # What if...